xiaolim/statxt/statxt-final/README.txt

 It prints the word frequency of each word in the file

 book_record.stxt
-It stores grouped information about each book and prints this informaiton.
+It stores grouped information about each book and prints this information.